chainofflowers/tribes/README.md

 - A. Now we have beta0.2 .
 I will continue with beta0.X until I am sure "it just works" and the network protocol is consistent.
 Then I will do Release 1.0.
 After of this, I will add  everything I like.

 - Q. May I help?
 How?
 - A. You could do testing, joining a test cluster.
 In such a case , you will be requested to join the Tribe , join discussions, and so on.
-In case you see a bug, just collect the logs and then send them to me.
+In case you see a bug, just collect the logs and  send them to me.
 Logs are in ${HOME}\News\logs\tribes.2015-Jun-10.1700.log

 - Q. How it works this "_sent them to me_"?
 - A. Just write _gitadmin AT wolfstep.cc_ and ask to partecipate.
 Then we can use the GitBucket to open issues.